WangLab-ComputationalBiology/btc-scrna-training/material/docs/cell-annotation.md

 Furthermore, the pipeline offers a FeaturePlot to examine module score values associated with each cell type across clusters.

 ![Image caption](figures/featureplot-annotation.png){align=center}

+### 3. Exercise: Conducting an in-depth immune cell annotation

+!!! note "Question"

+    Considering meta-data for this dataset, is it possible to add or remove annotations on the heatmap?

 ## References